cupools/lia/README.md

 - Supports `rem` as well as numerical conversion.
 - Output multiple sprite pictures and stylesheet files in once time.
 - Monitor file changes and incremental recompilation.
 - Create sprites picture in current folder easily.
-May be useful for css keyframes animation.
+May be useful for css or canvas keyframes animation.
-- Support custom template for stylesheet file.
-It means scss, json and any format you want can be outputed.
+- Support custom template for coordinates infomation.
+It means scss, js and any format you want can be build.

 ## Getting started